ahmetulucay/StudentAppAzureADLogin-1.0/README.md

 ![SwaggerAzureADApi App regs](https://user-images.githubusercontent.com/57094137/210285097-b0dc9055-def3-4d04-a382-feeca68fd0c0.jpg)

-RUN project whether it is working or not =
+RUN project to check it is working or not =
 ------------------------------------------
 - run get method and execute,
 - if you get response as "Status Code 401", it is okay and we need to make some changes in Program.cs.